Ice Safety

 Basic Ice Safety Tips:

-• An absolute minimum of 5 inches / 12cm of good high quality ice is required before operating a snowmobile on it, waiting until the ice is 10 inches / 25 cm thick or more is highly recommended.
+• A minimum of 12cm (5 inches) of good quality ice is required before operating a snowmobile on it.
+Waiting until the ice is 25 cm (10 inches) or more is highly recommended.

-• Ice strength varies widely depending on many factors.
+• Ice strength varies depending on many factors.

 – Clear blue ice is usually good strong ice.